 The functions within our dealerships include:

 We understand that the supply chains of companies in the Automotive Industry can be complex.
 Peoples consider its key suppliers to be those with whom it has a direct contractual relationship.
 This will therefore include, but not be limited to, vehicle manufacturers, cleaning contractors and marketing agencies.

 Peoples is committed to ensuring all of our contractors, suppliers and other business partners are aware of and comply with the Act and will seek to encourage these suppliers to monitor compliance with the Act within their own supply chains.

-Peoples have a number of policies which support compliance with the Act and allow employees to register complaints or concerns related to human rights and human trafficking.
+Peoples have a number of avenues and policies which support compliance with the Act and allow employees to register complaints or concerns related to human rights and human trafficking.
 These include:

 Peoples is committed to not knowingly supporting or doing business with any supplier involved in slavery or human trafficking and expects all of its suppliers to impose obligations on their own suppliers, in order to ensure compliance with the Act.
 Peoples will continue to review the effectiveness of the steps we have taken to ensure that there is no slavery or human trafficking in our supply chains and is committed to improving our practices to combat slavery and human trafficking.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by Peoples board of directors and will be reviewed and updated annually.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and has been approved by Peoples board of directors.
+This statement will be reviewed and updated annually.
 This statement covers the period during Peoples financial year ending 31st July 2021.
 This statement covers the following entities; Peoples Limited SC080359; Peoples Ecosse SC176576; and Peoples Liverpool SC112752.